nasccped/kojamp/USAGE.md

-The name of the project main file (file that contains the [`main`](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method) function) will be the same as the project name, so if you run `kojamp new NameTesting`, the output will be a project which contains a `NameTesting.java` file:
+The name of the project main file (file that contains the [`main`](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method) function) will be the same as the project name, so if you run `kojamp new NameTesting --kind java`, the output will be a project which contains a `NameTesting.java` file:

 ```java